isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2290.md

 ---
-title: KEGMIL FSM-Kegmil FSM Package D - 60 Users
+title: Fooyo Mini Shop Version 2.0-Basic Web Package
 permalink: /productivity-solutions-grant/solutionrepo/solution2290
 ---

 ### Description

-Kegmil is on a mission to empower millions of deskless field service professionals with technology & data to supercharge their operational efficiency & service performance.
-Our cloud-based, mobile-first software intelligently automates & optimizes field activities for small to mid-sized maintenance firms who keep our world running across industries from elevator to data center equipment servicing.
+Fooyo Mini Shop is a SaaS(Software-as-a-service) ordering solution that helps merchants set up digital ordering capability efficiently.
+It empowers F&B businesses to do QR-based food ordering for dine-in, takeaway and delivery.
+The solution supports both the web app and the WeChat mini-program, together with various payment methods such as PayNow, Credit Cards, and WeChat Pay.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/FTV_Labs_20200793_Desensitised_Annex_3_Part_4.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Fooyo_20200531_Desensitised_Annex_3_Part_2.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria